sxjczzl/Homebrew-brew/docs/Manpage.md

   Run on auto-updates (e.g. before `brew install`).
 Skips some slower steps.
 * `-f`, `--force`:
   Always do a slower, full update check (even if unnecessary).
-* `-s`, `--sequential-fetch`:
-  Fetch in sequence instead of in parallel.
-Useful if using U2F SSH keys.

 ### `update-reset` [*`repository`* ...]